GHK-CU

 What products is GHK-Cu found in?

-What effects on the skin does GHK-Cu peptide products have?
+What effects on the skin do GHK-Cu peptide products have?

-As discussed above, GHK-Cu is extensively studied for its anti-aging effects on the skin.
-It has been found to improve skin density, thickness, reduce the depth of wrinkles and fine lines particularly around the eye area, reduce large pores, and improve elasticity.
+As discussed above, GHK-Cu is extensively studied for its anti-ageing effects on the skin.
+It has been found to improve skin density, thickness, reduce the depth of wrinkles and fine lines, particularly around the eye area, reduce large pores, and improve elasticity.
 Furthermore, GHK-Cu may reduce the appearance of lesions and acne scars.

 Can GHK-Cu skin serum reduce the effects of UV radiation?